facebookresearch/SentEval/README.md

 | [MRPC](https://aclweb.org/aclwiki/Paraphrase_Identification_(State_of_the_art)) | paraphrase detection  | 4.1k | 1.7k | 1 | 1 |
 | [COCO](http://mscoco.org/)     	| image-caption retrieval      	| 567k    	| 5*1k   	| 1 | 0 |

-where *needs_train* means a model with parameters is learned on top of the sentence embeddings, and *set_classifier* means it is possible to define the parameters of the classifier in the case of a classification task (see below).
+where **needs_train** means a model with parameters is learned on top of the sentence embeddings, and **set_classifier** means you can define the parameters of the classifier in the case of a classification task (see below).

 Note: COCO comes with ResNet-101 2048d image embeddings.
 [More details on the tasks.](https://arxiv.org/pdf/1705.02364.pdf)